diablobench/diablobench.github.io/README.md

 It was developed in a partnership between [University of Sydney](https://www.sydney.edu.au/) [CSRG](https://gramoli.github.io/csrg/) and the
 [Swiss Federal Institute of Technology Lausanne (EPFL)](https://www.epfl.ch/en/) [DCL](https://dcl.epfl.ch/site/) to evaluate the performance of blockchain and distributed ledger technologies when running realistic applications.
-Since then, Diablo has been used to measure the fault tolerance and the energy consumption of these technologies.
+Since then, Diablo has also been used to measure the fault tolerance and the energy consumption of these technologies.
 If you use Diablo, please cite our scientific article:

 *[Diablo: A Benchmark Suite for Blockchains](https://gramoli.github.io/pubs/Eurosys23-Diablo.pdf)*.